 Situated in the northern part of West Malaysia along the Malacca Strait, Penang is one of the most popular and renowned travel destinations.
-It was founded by the British in 1786 and was awarded UNESCO World Heritage site due to an impressive collection of more than 1,700 historic buildings.
-The island was nicknamed the Pearl of the Orient because there are many soft sandy beaches and the food capital of the country with many authentic food are originated from here.
+It was founded by the British in 1786 and awarded UNESCO World Heritage site due to an impressive collection of more than 1,700 historic buildings.
+The island was nicknamed the Pearl of the Orient because there are many soft sandy beaches and is the food capital of the country with many authentic food are originated from here.

 Best Time to Visit

 Penang has been one of the favorite destinations in Malaysia and is visited by locals and international travelers throughout the year.
 The peak season is between November and February during the long year-end school holidays and festive seasons.
-The dry season that falls between December and April has attracted foreigners to this lovely island to enjoy a warm climate and sandy beaches.
+The dry season fall between December and April and has attract foreigners to this lovely tropical island to enjoy a warm climate and sandy beaches.
 The weather can be hot and humid with temperatures reaching up to 34°C.